 A Wonderful Neighborhood

 There is a sense of community here, and people have long been attracted to its charm.
-Located in the South-East section of the city, bordering Noe Valley, Glen Park and the Mission District, Bernal Heights has that small town friendly feel many big-city dwellers crave.
+Located on a hilltop in the South-East section of the city, bordering Noe Valley, Glen Park and the Mission District, Bernal Heights has that small town friendly feel many big-city dwellers crave.
 Combine this with the cosmopolitan edge that our locally-owned shops, services and restaurants provide, and you’ll find that Bernal truly has something for everyone!

 Truly Something for Everyone